ministryofjustice/hmpps-forge/examples-app/server/journeys/forge-developer-guide/content/validation.md

 difference: rules marked `submissionOnly: true` are skipped.

-Validation of the current page only runs on POST, and only when the matched submit hook has `validate: true`.
-This is the full pipeline shown above - capturing values, formatting, evaluating dependencies, and checking the field and step rules.
+Validation of the current page only runs on POST, and only when the matched submit hook has `validate` set to `true` or
+`{ groups: [...] }`.
+This is the full pipeline shown above -
+capturing values, formatting, evaluating dependencies, and checking the field and step rules for the requested groups.

 For more on how Forge determines reachability, see [Routing and entry points](routing-and-entry-points).